aws-samples/amazon-sagemaker-custom-loss-function/README.md

 Additionally, there is a notebook in the custom-loss folder called "Training_Models_with_Unequal_Economic_Error_Costs.ipynb" that trains the model locally and does not depend upon Sagemaker.

+The blog post associated with this repo is located <a href='https://aws.amazon.com/blogs/machine-learning/training-models-with-unequal-economic-error-costs-using-amazon-sagemaker/'>here</a>.

 ## License Summary

 This sample code is made available under a modified MIT license.
 See the LICENSE file.